brainhackorg/global2022/CONTRIBUTING.md

 For team member Jane Smith, the details will be in the frontmatter of `content/authors/Jane-Smith/_index.md`.

 Team belonging is defined in that frontmatter.
 Which group to display on the landing page is changed in the frontmatter of `content/home/team.md`

 An `avatar.jpg` can be added to the folder to be used as the profile picture.

 The corresponding page will be found at `[base-url]/author/jane-smith/`.

+## Updating events

+All the information about the events is centralized in: `data/locations.yaml`

+Any image for an event must go in `static/media/events`.

+Pages for each event are generated in the folder `content/events` by running the script `tools/generate_events_page.py`.

+This script uses the mustache template `content/events/index.mustache` to create the pages by completing with the info from `data/locations.yaml`.

+Make sure to install all the packages from the `requirements.txt` files before running the python script.

+To add new events you can use the commented templates at the top of `data/locations.yaml`.

+If you want to remove an event from the website, you can simply set its `display` field to `false`.

+Commit the newly generated files and push and PR to update the website.